Steigner/VRM/README.md

 ### Programming for robots and manipulators

 **Course aims:** The goal of the subject Programming of robots and manipulators is to introduce students to modern approaches to robotic technology with focus on programming including solving kinematics/dynamics, optimization of movement, Industry 4.0 and utilization of artificial intelligence.
-Lecturer of this course (2021) is [Ing.
+Lecturer of this course (2021): [Ing.
 Roman Parak](https://github.com/rparak).

 * Presentation - Presentation about collaborative robotics, ROS and some interesting points [[czech lang.]](https://en.wikipedia.org/wiki/Czech_language).
 * Seminar_paper - Seminar paper, which describe problematic of robots for medicine [czech lang.].